letsencrypt/cp-cps/CPS.md

 ### 4.9.8 Maximum latency for CRLs (if applicable)

+When a CRL is requested by a Relying Party the time to receive a response will be less than ten seconds under normal operating conditions.

 ### 4.9.9 On-line revocation/status checking availability

+Revocation information for all certificates is made available via OCSP.
+OCSP responses are available at all times (24x7x365) if possible.

 ### 4.9.10 On-line revocation checking requirements

+See Section 4.9.6.

 ### 4.9.11 Other forms of revocation advertisements available

+ISRG allows for OCSP stapling.

 ### 4.9.12 Special requirements re key compromise

+No stipulation.

 ### 4.9.13 Circumstances for suspension

+ISRG does not suspend certificates.

 ### 4.9.14 Who can request suspension

+Not applicable.

 ### 4.9.15 Procedure for suspension request

+Not applicable.

 ### 4.9.16 Limits on suspension period

+Not applicable.

 ## 4.10 Certificate status services